tachyons-css/tachyons/README.md

 # TACHYONS

-Functional css for humans.
+Functional CSS for humans.

-Quickly build and design new UI without writing css.
+Quickly build and design new UI without writing CSS.

 ## Principles